devleaks/cockpitdecks-docs/docs/Button.md

 `dataref` : A single dataref value.

-`formula`: An expression that contains variables, including datarefs, and mathematical operations to combine and compute a value
+`formula`: An expression that contains variables, including datarefs, and mathematical operations to combine and compute a single final value.

 `multi-datarefs`: A list of two or more datarefs.
-The values of all datarefs in the list will be returned as the value of the button, although in this case, the value will be a composite value.
-The representation that uses such a specific value will know how to use each individual component of the composite value.
+The values of all datarefs in the list will be returned as the value of the button.
+In this case, the value will be a *composite* value.
+The representation that uses such a specific value will know how to use each part of the composite value.

 ## Value from the Simulator